EOSIO/eos/README.md

 You can find up to date information about EOS Docker in the [Docker Readme](https://github.com/EOSIO/eos/blob/master/Docker/README.md)

 <a name="manualdep"></a>
 ## Manual installation of the dependencies

-If you prefer to manually build dependencies - follow the steps below.
+If you prefer to manually build dependencies, follow the steps below.

 This project is written primarily in C++14 and uses CMake as its build system.
 An up-to-date Clang and the latest version of CMake is recommended.